Cages

 Tunnels:

-If you can make shelves, Tunnels are a snap.. just use 1”x6”x8” for all four sides and use those same 2-1/2” cabinet screws to attach the pieces together (I use one per side in the middle) You can even use food coloring (FDA Approved ) to make tunnels and shelves in different colors.. 😁
+If you can make shelves, Tunnels are a snap.. just use 1”x6”x8” for all four sides and some 2-1/2” cabinet screws to attach the pieces together (I use one per side in the middle) You can even use food coloring (FDA Approved ) to make tunnels and shelves in different colors.. 😁

 Installation:

 For connecting shelves to the side of the cage.
 I would recommend basic screws over Hanger bolts.
-Commercial Sellers (including us – See our Chin Store for them) of Chin Shelves will use hanger bolts and Wing nuts since this requires no tools for Buyers to install.
+Commercial Sellers (including us – See our Chin Store for shelf/tunnel bundles) of Chin Shelves will use hanger bolts and Wing nuts since this requires no tools for Buyers to install.
 But for DIYers, screws are a better choice as hanger bolts require pre-drilling, special tools and can be a PIA to take out and reuse.
-I like to use GRK cabinet screws (wafer head and no pre-drilling) about 2-1/2” in length which reaches about halfway thru a 1×4, 2×4 making for great support (not that a chin is that heavy 😁) and 1/4”x2” Fender washers (from ACE/Amazon -Hillman 290021 Zinc 1/4″ x 2″ Fender Washers, 100 Piecesamazon.com – HD and Lowes don’t carry them that big) so, that the support and weight is spread across multiple wires (think snowshoe).
+I like to use GRK cabinet screws (wafer head and no pre-drilling) and 2-1/2” in length which reaches over halfway thru a 1×4, 2×4 making for great support (not that a chin is that heavy 😁) and 1/4”x2” Fender washers (from Ace/Amazon Hillman 290021 Zinc 1/4″ x 2″ Fender Washers, 100 Pieces – HD and Lowes don’t carry them that big) so the support and weight is spread across multiple wires (think snowshoe).

 When a shelf or tunnel is attached to a cage wall, use one washer on each side of the cage wall as this sandwiches the cage wire between the washers.
 On a 1/2” spaced wire cage, one should be able to cover four wires with each pair of washers.
-By doing this, cage wires will not be twisted, stressed and broken by the chins playing on the shelves/tunnels in over a decade of using this technique, we have never had cage wires broken.
+By doing this, cage wires will not be twisted, stressed and broken by the chins playing on the shelves/tunnels.
+In over a decade of using this technique, we have never had cage wires broken and in fact, I have repaired a few broken wires on some cages that came into the rescue using this technique.

 Shelf/Tunnel Placement Tips:

 Chinchillas naturally pee in corners.
-By placing shelves/tunnels at least 2” away from corners, we naturally guide them down to the bottom pan to pee.
-Since the shelves/tunnels are only ~8” long, being close to the same size as most chins, chins will not pee on them as no one wants to sit in their own wetness which also naturally guides them down to the pan.
-And being short, one can place several shelves around the cage wall (think of a rock-climbing wall).
-This allows the chin plenty of in-cage exercise hopping from shelf-to-shelf, hiding places, and lots of different chewing opportunities.
+By placing shelves/tunnels at least 1-2” away from corners, we naturally guide them down to the bottom pan to pee and discourages them from peeing up high which helps shelves, cages walls, and outside walls stay cleaner.
+Keeping the shelves/tunnels to only about 6-8” long (close to the same size as most chins), chins will not pee on them as no one wants to sit in their own wetness which also naturally guides them down to the pan while also keeping shelves cleaner for chewing.
+And with shelves being short, one can place several shelves around the cage wall (think of a rock-climbing wall where there is always a hand/foot hold within reach).
+This allows the chin plenty of in-cage exploring, exercise hopping from shelf-to-shelf, hiding places, and lots of different chewing opportunities.

 Chins love sculpting (chew) their new wood shelves and personalizing them to their artistic tastes (pun intended).
 When a shelf is chewed up, just unscrew, swap out the wood for a new shelf and put the screw/washers back in.
 Presto, a new shelf/chew toy.
 Heck, the chin may even try it out before you even get those screws back in.. 😉